Optimizing quantum violation for multipartite facet Bell inequalities

-\emph{Conclusion.}---We proposed a gradient-based method for optimizing Bell inequalities, demonstrated its effectiveness on PI Bell inequalities involving up to two-body dichotomic correlators, and identified new tight Bell inequalities for the scenario of three measurements per party ($m=3$).
-The framework is general and can be extended naturally towards certifying quantumness in many-body systems ~\cite{supic_self-testing_2020,li_necessary_2025,baccari_scalable_2020}.
-It can also be adapted to PI Bell inequalities involving higher-body correlators~\cite{guo_detecting_2023}, translationally invariant Bell inequalities~\cite{tura_energy_2017,wang_entanglement_2017,hu_tropical_2024,hu_characterizing_2024}, and to nonsymmetric Bell inequalities \cite{sliwa_symmetries_2003,lopez-rosa_maximum_2016,wang_probing_2025,bernards_finding_2021,bernards_generalizing_2020}.
-Here we determine the quantum value as the ground-state energy of its corresponding Hamiltonian within the symmetric measurement setting, serving as a variational upper bound, thereby fixing the Hilbert space dimension.
-A certified lower bound can be established through SDP-based relaxation methods~\cite{fadel_bounding_2017,navascues_convergent_2008}, which we leave for future work.
+\emph{Conclusion.}---We proposed a gradient-based method for optimizing Bell inequalities, applied it to PI Bell inequalities involving up to two-body dichotomic correlators, and identified new tight Bell inequalities for the scenario of three measurements per party ($m=3$).
+We also derive analytical expressions for the maximum ratio in the thermodynamic limit $N \to \infty$, which yield simple integer ratios for small $m$ and converge to $\coth(1)$ in the joint limit $N,m \to \infty$.

+The framework is general and naturally extends to certifying quantumness in many-body systems ~\cite{supic_self-testing_2020,li_necessary_2025,baccari_scalable_2020,tavakoli_bell_2022}.
+In particular, one can fix a Bell operator and inversely optimize the classical bound, leading to a more robust certification of nonlocality for the given quantum state \cite{baccari_scalable_2020,guhne_bell_2005}.
+It can also be adapted to PI Bell inequalities involving higher-body correlators~\cite{guo_detecting_2023}, translationally invariant Bell inequalities~\cite{tura_energy_2017,wang_entanglement_2017,hu_tropical_2024,hu_characterizing_2024,tura_translationally_2014,emonts_effects_2024}, and other more general Bell inequalities \cite{sliwa_symmetries_2003,lopez-rosa_maximum_2016,wang_probing_2025,bernards_finding_2021,bernards_generalizing_2020}.
+Here we determine the quantum value as the ground-state energy of its corresponding Hamiltonian within the symmetric measurement setting, providing a variational upper bound at fixed Hilbert-space dimension.
+A certified lower bound can be established through SDP-based relaxation methods~\cite{fadel_bounding_2017,navascues_convergent_2008,tavakoli_semidefinite_2024}, which we leave for future work.

 \emph{Acknowledgments.}---We thank Owidiusz Makuta and Eloïc Vallée for reading the manuscript and offering helpful comments.
 J.F.C., M.H., and J.T. acknowledge the support received from the European Union's Horizon Europe research and innovation programme through the ERC StG FINE-TEA-SQUAD (Grant No.~101040729).
 This publication is part of the `Quantum Inspire - the Dutch Quantum Computer in the Cloud' project (with project number [NWA.1292.19.194]) of the NWA research program `Research on Routes by Consortia (ORC)', which is funded by the Netherlands Organization for Scientific Research (NWO).
 Parts of this work were performed by using the compute resources from the Academic Leiden Interdisciplinary Cluster Environment (ALICE) provided by Leiden University.
 The views and opinions expressed here are solely those of the authors and do not necessarily reflect those of the funding institutions.
 Neither of the funding institutions can be held responsible for them.